Between hammocks and basketball courts in Jägermeister’s new headquarters

 The layout of the space enables spontaneous presentations of individual projects or collaborative ones.
 All the spaces, from the basketball court to the bar are designed for individual, playful experiences that help to boost general well-being and idea generation.

-Would you like to know more about office well-being?
-You might be interested in Making work more naturally human and less stressful – Interview with Herman Miller Insight Group
+[ Read also Making work more naturally human and less stressful – Interview with Herman Miller Insight Group ]

 The writer’s comment – Bringing together sophistication and playfulness